bobosola/OSTerrain50-SimpleBinary/README.md

 # OS Terrain 50 Simple Binary Data

-This repo contains Rust code to build a command-line application which produces a simple binary elevation data file using data imported from the freely-available ASCII  [Ordnance Survey OS Terrain 50](https://www.ordnancesurvey.co.uk/business-government/products/terrain-50) data set.
+This repo contains Rust code to build a command-line application which produces a simple efficient binary elevation data file from the freely-available ASCII [Ordnance Survey OS Terrain 50](https://www.ordnancesurvey.co.uk/business-government/products/terrain-50) data set.
 This allows for very fast reading of elevation data for all of Great Britain.

-Compiled ready-to-run versions of this application for Windows, Mac & Ubuntu are available in the ``binaries`` directory.

 Why Rust?
 Because it produces small, cross-platform, very high performance native executables with the minimum of fuss.

-Rust demo code to read the binary elevations file is also available in the repo.
-On a 2020 Mac mini M1, this retrieved 18,485 elevations at 50m intervals along a line between Niton Down (Isle of Wight) and Dùnan Mòr (Cape Wrath, Scotland) in just under 30ms.
+The repo also contains Rust demo code to read the binary elevations file.

 A PHP class to read the binary elevations file is also available from the repo [OSTerrain50-PHP](https://github.com/bobosola/OSTerrain50-PHP).
-Both the Rust and PHP file reading code are heavily commented to allow for easy translation to other languages.
+Both the Rust and PHP file-reading code are heavily commented to assist translations to other languages.

+## Compiled executables

+Compiled ready-to-run executables are available for download for Windows, Mac & Ubuntu in the ``binaries`` directory.
+The Mac version is a Universal Binary for both Intel and Apple silicon Macs.

 ## What problem does this solve?

 The OS Terrain 50 data is already available in a number of formats.
-However most are complex binary formats for consumption by specific software.
-The only non-binary format is the ASCII Grid format which contains thousands of small CSV-like files which require around 650MB of storage space.
+However most are complex binary formats for consumption by specialized GIS software.
+The only non-binary format is the ASCII Grid format which contains thousands of small files which require around 650MB of storage space.
+Each data file holds 40,000 elevation values of unequal length separated by spaces.
+So in order to obtain an elevation, the appropriate file would have to be identified, read in full as a string, and split on spaces in order to try to find individual data values.
+Elevation profiles across even moderate distances would thus require the identifying and reading of many data files in succession.

-This application creates a space-efficient 229MB simple binary data file containing all the OS data for use in any language capable of file pointer jumps and binary reads.
+So this application offers a simpler alternative: it creates a single space-efficient 229MB binary data file containing all the OS elevation data packed in the same geographical order as the OS grids, from the SW corner of England to the Shetland Islands (off the NE corner of Scotland).
+This can be used by any language which is capable of a binary file read and file pointer jumps to the desired elevation values.

+On a 2020 Mac mini M1, the demo Rust code can retrieve 18,485 elevations at 50m intervals along the length of Great Britain between Niton Down (Isle of Wight) and Dùnan Mòr (Cape Wrath, Scotland) in just under 30ms - much faster than trying to parse several hundred ASCII files.

 ## Building the application